How to Help a Teen With Anxiety (Parent Guide)

 Explain:

-Anxiety is a body-based response (fight/flight)
+Anxiety is a body-based response involving fight, flight, or freeze.

-It rises, peaks, and falls like a wave
+It rises, peaks, and falls like a wave.

 5. Build Coping Skills Together